jameswilliamiii/etc_app/README.md

     u.admin = true
     u.save

 This will create your user account and assign you as admin so you can use those functions.
+All other users can be added by console or through the app by using the `users/invitation/new` path.
+The app is set up to use [devise_invitable gem](https://github.com/scambra/devise_invitable).